Former Hudson Valley Resident Convicted Of 2016 Murder

 A former area resident who went on the run was found guilty of murdering a Westchester man.

-Former Yonkers resident Anthony Burton, who now lives in Pensacola, Florida, was found guilty of murder and two counts of criminal possession f a weapon following a trial for the murder of a Yonkers man in April 2016.
+Former Yonkers resident Anthony Burton, who most recently lived in Pensacola, Florida, was found guilty of murder and two counts of criminal possession of a weapon following a trial for the murder of a Yonkers man in April 2016.

 Shortly after midnight on April 30, 2016, Burton pulled a handgun and fired three shots outside a building on Waverly Street in Yonkers.
 The bullets struck his victim in the abdomen, back, and hip, Westchester County District Attorney Anthony Scarpino, Jr., said.
 The victim was found semi-conscious in the street by responding Yonkers police officers.